readthedocs/sphinx_rtd_theme/demo_docs/source/demo.rst

 ..
 Important::
    - Wash behind your ears.
    - Clean up your room.

+     - Including the closet.
+     - The bathroom too.

+       - Take the trash out of the bathroom.
+       - Clean the sink.
    - Call your mother.
    - Back up your data.